Overview

 About Terminal

-You play as employee 731B, trapped in the endless halls of NextGenesis, a metaphorical corporation representing conformity and loss of individuality.
-Surrounded by locked doors and corporate messages, you wander alone, questioning reality outside the company walls.
-Your goal in the game is to navigate the maze-like facility and reach the exit, trading the illusion of corporate safety for the freedom outside NextGenesis's walls.
+You play as employee 731B, adrift in the endless halls of NextGenesis, a corporation built on conformity and sustained by silence.
+Locked doors, corporate messages to start you're day, no colleagues and no noise.
+Your only objective is to reach the exit, to trade the illusion of safety for whatever exists outside the walls.

 Putting things together